adhiman27/sharepass/README.md

-# sharepass
-# To run this, you will need to create sql database.
+To run this, you will need to create sql database.
 I will upload the queries to create the database.
-# Edit Config class
+Edit Config class
 DB_HOST = 'localhost' #server where you are hosting the database DB_NAME = 'sharepass',  #database name
 DB_USER = 'your username',